Pradumnasaraf/DevOps/docs/docker/introduction.md

 ### Overview of Docker

-Docker is an open-source platform designed to simplify the development, deployment, and management of applications in a containerized environment, also known as Docker containers.
-Docker containers are a lightweight and portable way to package and run applications, enabling developers to package their applications with all the required dependencies and configurations in a single package that can be easily moved between any environment.
-Docker containers are simply the running instance of a Docker image.
+Docker is an open-source platform for building, shipping, and running containerized applications.
+In day-to-day use, you usually build an image, run that image as one or more containers, and use registries, networks, volumes, and Compose files to manage the rest of the workflow.

+A Docker image is a packaged blueprint.
+A container is a running instance of that image.

 ### Why You Should Consider Using Docker